 You understand connection, lag, pulse, and are starting to explore concepts like aesthetic and musicality.

-Note: The Beginner Plus level is not targeted at raw newbies.
-If you have never taken a blues class before, and have no experience with blues dance, Brickyard Blues classes are not the best fit for you.
-Please attend at least one progressive beginner class series or beginner blues boot camp before signing up for the Beginner Plus track at Brickyard.
+Note: This level is not targeted at raw beginners.
+If you have never taken a blues class before, and have no experience with blues dance, Brickyard Blues classes might not be the best fit for you.
+Please attend at least one progressive beginner class series or beginner blues boot camp before signing up for the Beginner Intermediate track at Brickyard.

 You are familiar with some idioms, blues aesthetic, blues vocabulary and are comfortable dancing to a variety of music.